 Belarus is increasingly integrated into the Russian military model through the Union State agreement.

 The tactical consequences of deploying "Oreshnik" in the republic are very serious.
-The missile can challenge the existing air defense systems (ADS) of NATO countries.
-The American Patriot system, deployed in Poland, struggles to intercept hypersonic targets due to their speed and altitude.
+The missile can challenge the existing air defense (AD) systems of NATO countries.
+The American Patriot system, deployed in Poland, has difficulty intercepting hypersonic targets due to their speed and altitude.

-More advanced systems, such as Arrow-3 or SM-3 Block IIA, could potentially counter "Oreshnik", but they have limited capabilities, the expert concluded.
+More advanced systems, such as Arrow-3 or SM-3 Block IIA, could potentially resist "Oreshnik", but they have limited capabilities, the expert concluded.